 You’ll have to rebrand your website, order new business cards, and create new legal documents.
 On top of that, your customers will have to remember you by a new name.

 Fortunately, you don’t have to go crazy learning how to name your business.
-By following our naming tips below, you’ll be able to pick a great business name!
+Instead, follow our naming tips below to pick a great business name!

 Before You Get Started: There’s an Easier Way to Do All of This

-Figuring out how to name your business can be stressful and time-consuming.
+Figuring out how to name your business can be stressful.
 The thought of wasting time and energy on naming can be frustrating.

-Now, let’s get started with the 10 tips!
+Now, let’s get started with the ten tips!

 Tip #1: Don’t Worry If You Have to Use a Modified Domain Name